sroeschus/sroeschus.github.io/content/posts/virtme_ng/index.md

 [virtme-ng](https://github.com/arighi/virtme-ng) for all new development.

 ## Installation from binary
-Until a few months ago only installation from source was possible.
-However Arch Linux, Debian and Ubuntu now offer packages.
+Until a few months ago only the installation from source was possible.
+However Arch Linux, Debian and Ubuntu and other Linux distributions now offer packages.
 This makes the installation easier.

 On Arch Linux the package can now be installed with:
 ```shell